Randy Elliot Bennett: Publications

-The journal article, Formative Assessment: A Critical Review, questioned the magnitude of efficacy claims, the meaningfulness of existing definitions, and the general absence of disciplinary considerations in the conceptualization and implementation of formative assessment.
+The journal article, "Formative Assessment: A Critical Review", questioned the magnitude of efficacy claims, the meaningfulness of existing definitions, and the general absence of disciplinary considerations in the conceptualization and implementation of formative assessment.
 The article encouraged a deeper examination of premises, more careful consideration of effectiveness claims, and a move toward incorporating domain considerations directly into the structure and practice of formative assessment.

 Two reports--Online Assessment in Mathematics and Writing and Problem Solving in Technology Rich Environments--documented studies that helped set the stage for moving the US National Assessment of Educational Progress from paper presentation to computer delivery.

-Several recent articles called attention to the need for testing companies and state education departments to exercise caution in using artificial intelligence (AI) methods for scoring consequential tests.
-That theme was developed in a book chapter, Validity and Automated Scoring, and summarized in The Changing Nature of Educational Assessment.
+Several more recent articles called attention to the need for testing companies and state education departments to exercise caution in using artificial intelligence (AI) methods for scoring consequential tests.
+That theme was developed in a book chapter, "Validity and Automated Scoring", and summarized in The Changing Nature of Educational Assessment.
 These publications note that in automated essay scoring, for example, caution is needed because of the inscrutability of some AI scoring methods, their use of correlates that can be easily manipulated for undeserved score gain, and the routine practice of building scoring algorithms to model the judgment of operational human graders, thereby unintentionally incorporating human biases.

 Bennett's latest work centers on equity in assessment.
 The commentary, The Good Side of COVID-19, makes the case that standardized testing, and educational assessment more generally, must be rethought so that they better align with the multicultural, pluralistic society the US is rapidly becoming.

-Books

-Andrade, H. L., Bennett, R. E., & Cizek, G. J. (Eds.).
-(2019).
-Handbook of formative assessment in the disciplines.
-New York: Routledge.

-Bennett, R. E., & von Davier, M. (Eds.).
-(2017).
-Advancing human assessment: The methodological, psychological, and policy contributions of ETS.
-Cham, Switzerland: Springer Open.

-Bennett, R. E., & Ward, W. C. (Eds.).
-(1993).
-Construction vs. choice in cognitive measurement: Issues in constructed response, performance testing, and portfolio assessment.
-Hillsdale, NJ: Lawrence Erlbaum Associates.

-Willingham, W. W., Ragosta, M., Bennett, R. E., Braun, H. I. Rock, D. A., & Powers, D. E. (1988).
-Testing handicapped people.
-Boston, MA: Allyn & Bacon.

-Bennett, R. E. (Ed.).
-(1987).
-Planning and evaluating computer education programs.
-Columbus, OH: Merrill.

-Bennett, R. E., & Maher, C. A. (Eds).
-(1986).
-Emerging perspectives in the assessment of exceptional children.
-New York: Haworth Press.

-Cline, H. F., Bennett, R. E., Kershaw, R. C., Schneiderman, M. B., Stecher, B., & Wilson, S. (1986).
-The electronic schoolhouse: The IBM secondary school computer education program.
-Hillsdale, NJ: Lawrence Erlbaum Associates.

-Bennett, R. E., & Maher, C. A. (Eds.).
-(1984).
-Microcomputers and exceptional children.
-New York: Haworth Press.

-Maher, C. A., & Bennett, R. E. (1984).
-Planning and evaluating special education services.
-Englewood Cliffs, NJ: Prentice-Hall.
+In a follow-up article, "Toward a Theory of Socioculturally Responsive Assessment", he assembles assessment design principles from multiple literatures and uses them to fashion a definition, theory, and suggested path for implementing measures more attuned to the social, cultural, and other relevant characteristics of diverse individuals and the contexts in which they live.
+That line of thinking is elaborated upon in "Let's Agree to (Mostly) Agree: A Response to Solano-Flores".

+A logical extension of the ideas explored in Toward a Theory of Socioculturally Responsive Assessment is to personalize so that assessments are adapted to the characteristics of the individual.
+In "Personalizing Assessment: Dream or Nightmare?"
+Bennett articulates why personalized assessment is needed, what precedents exist for it in educational measurement, what it looks like in practice, and why it should be a concern.

+In "Rethinking Equity and Assessment Through Opportunity to Learn", he considers the impact of structural inequity in US society and its implications for educational assessment.
+That consideration leads to a theoretical model depicting how macro-level systems factors and community, home, and school factors, interactively influence opportunity to learn across generations, thereby creating and perpetuating disparities among racial/ethnic and socioeconomic groups that are reflected in test scores, grades, and life outcomes.